Some upheld, recommendations

 What we asked the organisation to do in this case:

-• Apologise to C for failing to give enough weight to the emotional impact on A of potentially being discharged and for the wording used to describe A’s reactions.
+• Apologise to C for failing to conduct their enquiries in a clear and transparent way, failing to keep adequate records of their contacts with C, the child protection concerns reported by C, and of the interviews conducted with the children; and for the poor standard of the welfare report.
 The apology should meet the standards set out in the SPSO guidelines on apology available at www.spso.org.uk/information-leaflets.

 • Case ref: